-The BMW X1 is a compact luxury crossover that seeks to blend diminutive dimensions with the luxury and performance associated with the blue roundel automaker.
-The X1 actually launched in other global markets in 2010, but strong sales meant BMW simply didn't have the production capacity to make examples for the U.S. until now.
+The BMW X1 is a compact luxury crossover that seeks to blend diminutive dimensions and a lower price with the luxury and performance associated with the blue roundel automaker.
+It shares a platform with the engaging previous-generation 3-Series and offers a choice of punchy, efficient turbocharged motors.

 Inside, the X1 is similarly updated with some enhanced materials and additional chrome touches.
 While modern and luxurious, the overall design doesn't break much new ground given that the X1 was launched about three years ago.
 BMW's familiar switchgear, including its iDrive interface and its automatic transmission joystick, are included.